transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 #### The Breakthrough: Community Solutions to the Rescue

-Just when we were beginning to think that reliable AMD GPU support in WSL might be impossible, help came from an unexpected source: the ROCm community itself.
+Internally, our team met and we decided to just not support WSL + AMD.
+On the same day we made this decision, the ROCm community helped us out!
 Our GitHub issue started generating responses from both official maintainers and community members who had faced similar challenges.

 ##### The Maintainer's Driver Downgrade Suggestion

-One of the first responses we received came from an official ROCm maintainer who suggested that our issue might be related to having too recent of an Adrenalin driver installed.
+One of the first responses we received came from an official ROCm maintainer who suggested that our issue might be related to having too recent an Adrenalin driver installed.
 The maintainer recommended downgrading to an older, more stable version that had been more extensively tested with the current ROCm WSL implementation.

-We dutifully followed this advice, carefully uninstalling our current Adrenalin driver and installing the recommended older version.
-The process was straightforward, and we were hopeful that this might be the missing piece of the puzzle.
+We dutifully followed this advice, uninstalling our current Adrenalin driver and installing the recommended older version.
 However, after completing the driver downgrade and testing our PyTorch installation again, we encountered the same frustrating result: `torch.cuda.is_available()` still returned `False`.

-While the driver downgrade didn't solve our specific problem, it was valuable to learn that driver version compatibility can be a significant factor in ROCm WSL installations.
-This reinforced the importance of following not just the software installation guides, but also ensuring that the entire hardware-software stack is properly aligned.

 ##### The Community Hero: A Critical Symlink Discovery